caritosteph/MyReads/README.md

 # MyReads Project

-MyReads project, you'll create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
+MyReads project, allows you to select and categorize books you have read, are currently reading, or want to read.
+You can also search for books and categorize them.

-## Install
+## Installation

-To get started developing right away:
+You need to have [Node](https://nodejs.org/en/download/) and [NPM](https://docs.npmjs.com/cli/install) to run the app.
+To install My Reads follow the following steps:
+ 1. Clone the repository `git clone https://github.com/caritosteph/MyReads.git`

-* install all project dependencies with `npm install`
+ 2. Install all project dependencies `npm install`
-* start the development server with `npm start`
+ 3. Start the development server `npm start`
+ 4. Listen the server on http://localhost:3000

+## Frontend
+### Main Page
+- [X] The home page shows 3 shelves for books
+- [X] Main page show a control that allow users to move book between shelves.
+- [X] Using BookAPI.js file to keep data when refresh the page.

+### Search page
+- [X] The search page has a search input field where the user types and the list of books is displayed on the page.
+- [x] Search results are allow to categorized each book “currently reading”, “want to read”, or “read”.
+- [x] The new categorize is show in the Main page.

-## Backend
+## Backend Server

 [`BooksAPI.js`](src/BooksAPI.js) contains the methods to perform necessary operations on the backend: